 She looked quite old as she sat right up,

-And helped herself from a flask of tea in a cup.
+And helped herself from a flask pouring tea in a cup.

-She called be over, I went with some dismay,
+She called me over, I went with dismay,

 I wanted to hear what she had to say.

 But what I do is heal deep grief,

 And from that day I changed the story,

 For all she did was good and pure,

 And I always welcome her at my door.